Beavis and Butt-Head Do the Universe: Plot

 In Highland, Texas, in 1998, Beavis and Butt-Head accidentally burn down their high school science fair.
 Believing they are at-risk youth, a judge sends them to space camp at the Johnson Space Center, where they become engrossed in a docking simulator.
 Impressed, the NASA astronaut Captain Serena Ryan invites them to train as astronauts, which they mistake as an offer for sex.
 They undergo training and board the Space Shuttle Endeavour to study a micro black hole.

-In space, Beavis and Butt-Head create a catastrophe.
+In space, Beavis and Butt-Head create a catastrophe, accidentally destroying the shuttle and the Mir space station.
 When Serena volunteers to sacrifice herself, they mistake this for another offer of sex.
 They put on their spacesuits, and watch Serena through a window as she prepares to change.
 Enraged, Serena uses the shuttle controls to fling them into space, where they are sucked into the black hole.

 The boys emerge in Galveston in 2022.
 The Pentagon detects their arrival and begins tracking them; Serena, now governor of Texas, vows to kill them to cover up her attempted murder.
 The boys meet intelligent versions of themselves from another universe, Smart Beavis and Smart Butt-Head, who explain that they have two days to enter a portal on top of Mount Everest to prevent the destruction of the multiverse.

 Beavis and Butt-Head acquire an iPhone and accidentally activate Siri, which they mistake for Serena; Beavis develops feelings for her.
 When Siri offers to set up their smart home, they believe Serena is waiting for them in Highland.
 After Beavis becomes trapped in a port-a-potty, he and Butt-Head are transported to a university.
 Smart Beavis and Smart Butt-Head urge them to enter the portal, which they have moved nearby, but instead they wander into a gender studies class, where the professor lectures them on white privilege.
 Taking this to mean they have the right to do whatever they want, they steal a police car and are arrested.
 In jail, Beavis takes pills given to him by an inmate, transforms into his hyperactive alter ego Cornholio, and incites an uprising.
 Discovering that the boys seemingly died in 1998, the warden decides that they are angels and releases them.